sirensolutions/eslint-plugin/rules/same-core-dependency-version/README.md

   0:5  warning  Investigate core uses 0.20.0, but this repo uses 0.17.1 of 'axios'     siren/same-core-dependency-version
 ```

-Since version 2.1.0 this rule accepts an "exclude" option which allow to exclude a list of dependencies from the check
+Since version 2.1.0 this rule accepts an "ignore" option which allow to ignore a list of dependencies from the check
 To configure the exclussion add the following to your .eslitrc.yml

 ```
 rules:
-  siren/same-core-dependency-version: [ 'error', { exclude: ['dependencyName1, dependencyName2']}]
+  siren/same-core-dependency-version: [ 'error', { ignore: ['dependencyName1, dependencyName2'] }]
 ```